top of page

 If you have questions, reach out to your healthcare provider or visit DOH’s Frequently Asked Questions page.
 To find vaccine near you, you can use the state’s Vaccine Locator website, text your zip code to GETVAX (438829) or VACUNA (822862) to receive addresses of nearby available vaccination sites, or call 833-VAX-HELP.

 DOH has partnered with the Institute for Disease Modeling (IDM), Fred Hutchinson Cancer Research Center, University of Washington and the Microsoft AI for Health program to develop these reports every other week since the early months of this pandemic.
-As our experts at IDM transition away from this project, we at DOH would like to extend our sincere gratitude for their dedicated partnership in the production of these reports.
-More COVID-19 data can be found on the DOH data dashboard.

 The DOH website is your source for a healthy dose of information.
 Find us on Facebook and follow us on Twitter.
 Sign up for the DOH blog, Public Health Connection.